Information disclosure based on the TCFD recommendations

 Analysis results

-The main results of the latest scenario analysis of risks and opportunities by business are as follows.
+The main results of the latest scenario analysis of our risks and opportunities are as follows.

 Risks Transition Risks Policy and Legal

-• Increase in costs due to the introduction of renewable energy at our sites and introduction/changeover of energy-saving equipments.
+• Increase in costs due to the introduction of renewable energy at our sites and introduction/changeover of energy-saving equipment.

 • Planned introduction of renewable energy at our sites.

-• Planned introduction and renewal of energy-saving equipments at our sites.
+• Planned introduction and renewal of energy-saving equipment at our sites.

-• Investigate trends in policies and legals (carbon taxes, emissions trading schemes, etc.) in each country and review investment plans for renewable energy and energy conservation to reduce energy cost increases in the company.
+• Investigating trends in policies and laws (carbon taxes, emissions trading schemes, etc.) in each country and reviewing investment plans for renewable energy and energy conservation to reduce energy cost increases in the company.

-• Additional condition of introducing renewable energy at the time of selecting suppliers and partner collaboration.
+• Additional conditions for introducing renewable energy at the time of selecting suppliers and partner collaboration.

-• Consider the criteria for introducing renewable energy at the time of selecting suppliers and partner collaboration.
+• Consideration of the criteria for introducing renewable energy at the time of selecting suppliers and partner collaboration.

-• Increase in POS products development costs associated with achieving the efficiency standards of the European Ecodesign Directive (ErP Directive) and other countries' stricter energy-saving performance regulations.
+• Increase in product-related costs associated with achieving the efficiency standards of the European Ecodesign Directive (ErP Directive) and other countries’ stricter energ y-saving performance regulations.

-• Increase in POS products development costs due to compliance with stricter environmental regulations in various countries, including the adoption of EU taxonomy.
+• Increase in product-related costs due to compliance with stricter environmental regulations in various countries, including the adoption of EU taxonomy.

 • Trend survey and adoption study of key units and components with high energy-saving performance.

-• Improve development efficiency and cost reduction measures.
+• Improvement of efficiency of product-related process and cost reduction measures.

-• Research policy and legal trends for POS products in target countries and review development plans for POS products.
+• Research on product-related policy and legal trends in target countries and review of plans for products.

 • Increase in costs to comply with tighter disclosure requirements such as the EU Corporate Sustainability Reporting Directive (CSRD).